|

 The wave of the new experiment in architecture with its spatial, constructive and functional aesthetic gained momentum in the 1920's and became known as the International Style and brought together innumerable strands of the modernist tradition.
 Its weightless, hovering rectangles were liberated from the ground by the columns that suspended it and created unique manipulations of space and form.

 The 1st principle of the International Style was the elimination of the weight-bearing wall - it became screens of glass, metal or masonry and the result was that windows and doors could distributed freely and be any size or shape and that the open interior could be divided in any way or it could have an open plan.
+The 2nd principle is the avoidance of applied decoration - beauty resulted from proportions and the distribution of solids and voids, the unique manipulations of space and form.
+And the 3rd principle was that building in the International Style lent itself to low cost housing and garden cities involving inexpensive, standardized units of construction.
+Le Corbusier called his houses machines for living in, referring to their clean and precise shapes.
+His Villa Savoye in Poissy-sur-Seine, 1928, is a famous example of International Style architecture.

-Robert Van 't Hoff: "Huis ter Heide" Utrecht 1916 , Gerrit Rietveld: "Schröder House" 1924 , Le Corbusier: "Villa Savoye" Poissy-sur-Seine 1928
+Robert Van 't Hoff: "Huis ter Heide" Utrecht 1916 , Gerrit Rietveld: "Schröder House" 1924 , Le Corbusier: "Villa Savoye" Poissy-sur-Seine

 The modern architects often designed the furniture for their houses as well, seeing that the modern furniture they needed didn't exist yet.
 Mies van der Rohe's Barcelona chair, Gerrit Rietveld's De Stijl desks, chairs and sideboard and Marcel Breuer from the Bauhaus' famous armchair are a few examples.